Harold Thimbleby

 1.2.
 Contributions to edited volumes: refereed

-H. Thimbleby, “Getting mixed text right is the future of text”, The Future of Text, vol. 3, p. tbc, Future Text Publishing (2022).
+H. Thimbleby, “Getting mixed text right is the future of text”, The Future of Text, F. A. Hegeland (editor), vol. 3, p. tbc, Future Text Publishing (2022).

 H. Thimbleby, “Write Now!”, Research Methods for Human-Computer Interaction, P. Cairns & A. Cox (editors), pp. 196–211, Cambridge University Press (2008).
 PDF